kisaragiRY/Rane-Blog/src/Blogs/about.md

-# Rane.Z
+# Author: Rane.Z

-I'm a Machine Learning and Statistics student.
+This is a blog templet site.
+You can contact me through rane.z.blog@gmail.com.

-This is my blog site.
-You can contact me through <a href="mailto: rane.z.blog@gmail.com">rane.z.blog@gmail.com</a>
+Visit [ranelog.com](http://ranelog.com) to keep updated.